-High academic results are matched by outstanding sporting prowess in a wide range of sports, particularly rugby union, cricket, tennis, baseball, athletics and football.
+High academic results are matched by outstanding sporting prowess in a wide range of sports, particularly football, rugby union, cricket, tennis, baseball and athletics.
 The Creative and Performing Arts, which includes Music, Visual Arts and Drama, is of special significance at Epping Boys High School with exceptional talent on display.